Rather-Good-Games/EmoteChat/README.md

  **NOTE:**

     NO LONGER Requires changes to any UIGamePlay components.
-This function will capture recieved chat and modify it before displaying automatically.
+This function will capture received chat and modify it before displaying automatically.

 Modification: